No ratings yet

 colorful frozen sour patch grapes in a ramekin.

-With Sour Patch Grapes, you'll get a frozen treat that's perfect for summer snacking.
-Frozen green grapes are covered in a sour Jello mixture that makes them both sweet and tangy.
+With Candied Frozen Sour Grapes, you'll get a cold treat that's perfect for summer snacking.
+Frozen green grapes are covered in a sour Jello mixture that makes them both sweet and tangy - just like Sour Patch Candy!

 No ratings yet